ddowse/pfSense-pkg-openvpn-multihop/README.md

 - Make sure that your OpenVPN Clients connected succesfully to your provider
 - Make sure that NAT is set properly to **Manual Outbound NAT**
 - Make sure that NAT on each VPN Interface is set
+- Set Interface to any in OpenVPN Client Configuration.

 e.g: